gitaaron/ciat/product/features/transaction_import.md

     * the file formats that it should support are .csv (comma or tab delimited) and .qfx (quicken file format)

+    * when importing transactions:

-    * when importing transactions, I should be able to drag/drop all files for each account onto the page at once
+        * I should be able to drag/drop a single file for each account onto the page at once

     * after importing transactions: